kiwilan/unplugin-svg-transformer/README.md

 const icon: SvgName = 'svg-name'
 ```

-If you use Vite with JS framework or Nuxt, `SvgName` is globally imported by default.
-But if you use Vite with vanilla JS or TS and you want to globally import `SvgName`, you can add `global` option to `true` in plugin options.
+If you use Vite (with Vue, React or Svelte) or Nuxt, `SvgName` is globally imported by default.
+But if you use another bundler or vanilla JS/TS and you want to globally import `SvgName`, you can add `global` option to `true` in plugin options to create `icons.d.ts` at root of project to add `SvgName` globally.
 You might have to add `include: ["icons.d.ts"]` into `tsconfig.json`.

 ```ts
 // vite.config.ts